invicticide/snap/README.md

 	cd path/to/site
 	npm install path/to/snap/snap-x.x.x.tgz

-Then rebuild your story project.
+Then rebuild your story project:

-On Windows:

-	cd snap
-	publish.bat path/to/site

-On Mac/*nix:

-	cd snap
-	./publish.sh path/to/site
+	./node_modules/.bin/snap compile .

 And finally, launch the resulting `index.html` and perform your tests.